zammad/zammad-org/src/it/get-started/installation/package.md

 ### Redis

-[Redis](https://redis.io/) is required for realtime communication via web socket.
+[Redis](https://redis.io/){target=_blank} is required for realtime communication via web socket.
 Zammad requires Redis 7 or newer.
 It gets installed automatically (package) or is included in the stack (Docker Compose) with a working configuration.
 However, the installation and configuration is out of scope of this documentation.
 Please follow the official guides and ensure to set it up in a secure way.

 Le variabili d'ambiente disponibili per le configurazioni standard e Sentinel sono brevemente menzionate nella pagina [Variabili Redis](/it/reference/redis).

-:::info
-CentOS e RHEL 10 utilizzano [Valkey](https://valkey.io/) come sostituto diretto di Redis.
-Durante l'installazione di Zammad su queste distribuzioni, viene installato automaticamente come dipendenza.
+::: info
+CentOS and RHEL 10 use [Valkey](https://valkey.io/){target=_blank} as a drop-in-replacement for Redis.
+During the Zammad installation on those distros, it gets installed automatically as a dependency.
 :::

 ### Elasticsearch <Badge type="info" text="opzionale"/> <Badge type="danger" text="altamente consigliato"/>